Chapter 4. Opening Files

 For the project containing the current state of this book, the picker looks like this:

-The picker is divided into three main areas: the results list in the upper left, a preview of the currently selected file on the right, and the Input area, in this case labelled “Git Files”.
+The picker is divided into three main areas: The input area, in this case labelled “Git Files” in the upper left, the results list in the lower left, and a preview of the currently selected file on the right.

 Figure 17.
 Pick Chapter 3